jawz101/subdomain_blocklists/README.md

 cardealer.adcompany.com
 ... and hundreds more

 Some browser-based ad blockers can support a fancier wildcard rule to block all subdomains of a top-level domain (example: *.adcompany.com) but a host file can only treat each name as its own line item.
 Consequently, this list takes these domains and breaks them out.
-The list is comppiled from lookups taken from the Cisco Umbrella Top 1 Million list.
+The list is compiled from lookups taken from the Cisco Umbrella Top 1 Million list.
 Cisco has some public DNS resolvers which billions of devices use

 https://umbrella.cisco.com/products/recursive-dns-services